zerofailed/ZeroFailed.Build.DotNet/README.md

 - NuGet & Application Packaging
 - NuGet Publishing

-The diagram below shows the discrete features and when they run as part of the default process provided by [ZeroFailed.Build.Common](https://github.com/zerofailed/ZeroFailed.Build.Common).
+The diagram below shows the discrete features and when they run as part of the default build process provided by [ZeroFailed.Build.Common](https://github.com/zerofailed/ZeroFailed.Build.Common).

 ```mermaid
 kanban